Frequently Asked Questions

 A: There is no limit on how many colleagues are nominated from the same firm

-Q: Can I nominate a woman from outside the UK?
+Q: Can I nominate a individual / company from outside the UK?

 Q: What is the eligibility criteria for these awards?

-A: We accept nominations for all women working in tech – whether that’s your company industry, work in tech or in an IT department – we want to hear about it!
+A: We accept nominations for women working in technical IT roles – whether that’s your company industry, work in tech or in an IT department, we want to hear about it!
+This year there is a new category which is open to all genders - Advocate/Educator of the Year.
+Find out more on the categories page.

 Q: When do nominations close?